moliver28/research-handbook/content/handbook/company/culture/summit/previous.md

 ### Summit in Las Vegas, Nevada, USA

 In March 2024, over 1800 team members gathered in Las Vegas.
-GitLab team members were joined by a number of guest speakers, and board members. https://about.gitlab.com/events/summit-las-vegas/
+GitLab team members were joined by a number of guest speakers, and board members.

+<small>In March 2024, the team had grown to 2132!</small>*

 ### Virtual Contribute